Gardner-BinfLab/Avoidance-v2/README.md

 ```

 # Scores
-Scores outputs scores for given list of sequences given a model (`-m`).
-Note that
+Scores outputs scores for given list of sequences given a model (`-m`) in .pkl
-scores != expression levels.
-They are just a measure of how likely the model
+format.
+Note that scores != expression levels.
+They are just a measure of how
-is able to generate the given sequence.
-This is because the model gives higher
+likely the model is able to generate the given sequence.
+This is because the
-scores to soething which it knows and lower scores to something which it doesn't
+model gives higher scores to soething which it knows and lower scores to
-.
+something which it doesn't.

 It's a good idea to find the baseline scores of training set to get an idea
 of how much score is given by the model for 100% known sequences.
 If you check